zserraakkaya/ToDoWithFlask/README.md

 This is a most basic ToDoApp made with Flask.
 Flask is a micro web framework written in Python.

-With this small app you can create a task, after that you can edit it or you can mark it as completed & delete it.
+With this small app you can create a task, after that you can edit it or you can delete it.

 <img src="https://github.com/zserraakkaya/ToDoWithFlask/blob/main/ScreenShots/1.png">